amontalenti/webappfast-piku/README.md

 - a network-available homelab server, VPS, or cloud node with `root` access
 - a local Python environment, e.g. managed with `pyenv` and/or `pipx`

-First, you need to bootstrap your remote machine, whether it's homelab, VPS, or cloud.
+Given this environment, WIIFM?
+That is, "What's In It For Me?"

+The goal here is to have Heroku-style deploys, with none of the Heroku (or dokku) style cognitive overhead.
+What is a Heroku-style deploy?

+- You write code in a local git repo.
+- You push to a "special" branch (in this case, called "piku") to deploy your code to a remote alpha/beta/staging environment, where your webapp is automatically mounted and running.
+- You can control aspects of that environment in a way that'll be easy to mirror in production, using source artifacts that are simple files like `ENV` (for env variables) and `Procfile` (for defining your app's entrypoints).
+- You can perform basic admin operations on your Heroku-like environment, such as viewing logs, destroying apps, restarting apps, and scaling apps (from 1 to N processes).

+To get to this amazing end state, you'll need to start by bootstrapping a remote machine with the `piku` infrastructure.

+This remote machine can be a locally-available homelab, live in a VPS, or live in the cloud.
+As a preliminary step, you might want to use a tool like ZeroTier to establish a secure network link with that remote node (in lieu of a VPN or reverse tunneling via SSH).

 We'll refer to that machine as `machine` from here on out.
 Make sure you can `ssh` in, both as yourself, and as `root`:

     $ ssh machine
     $ ssh root@machine